Don’t let your guard down this New Year’s Eve!

 Do not hesitate from staying at this inn.
 On the other hand, be fascinated for the opportunity!
-Innkeepers have been told all the energy here is good, claiming they've never lost a guest to the inn's ten identified phantoms including men, women, children, Native Americans, and a white dog.
+Innkeepers have been told all the energy here is good, claiming they've never lost a guest to the inn's 10 identified phantoms including men, women, children, Native Americans, and even a white dog.
 But again, they will never confirm their presence.
 Really?

 4. Man in the Yellow Raincoat